 Northrop Grumman's major military systems include manned and autonomous aircraft such as the Global Hawk drone, a next-generation B-21 Raider bomber, and fuselage sections for the F-35 Lightening.
 Other products and services include various command, control, communications, computer, intelligence, surveillance, and reconnaissance (C4ISR) systems that support the military from the ground, the air, and space.
 The company also offers software and services in support of national security for the US and its allies.
-The 2018 acquisition of Orbital ATK added space vehicles, satellites, ammunition, and missile propulsion systems.
-The US government accounts for more than 80% of Northrop Grumman's sales.
+The US government accounts for about 85% of Northrop Grumman's sales.

 Aerospace Systems (about 40% of sales) makes manned and unmanned military aircraft and laser weapon systems.
 The division also manufactures and integrates spacecraft systems and communications payloads in support of space-based C4ISR and science missions.

 The company's Mission Systems segment (about 35% of sales) provides integration of net-enabled battle management systems and air and missile defense integration with land, air, and space systems.
 The division also offers shipboard missile and encapsulated payload launch systems, unmanned maritime vehicles, and under-sea sensors.
 Cyber mission capabilities include national security, missile warning and defense, and satellite communications.
 Additional offerings include radars and electronic warfare systems for ground-based and aircraft platforms.